 4. Change management.

-Digital transformation isn’t just about buying a technology solution and implementing it: it’s about managing the change to processes, procedures, and the daily activities of employees that will be impacted by that solution.
+Digital transformation isn’t just about buying an insurance technology solution and implementing it: it’s about managing the change to processes, procedures, and the daily activities of employees that will be impacted by that solution.

-Optimizing user adoption, and making sure that employees are not only trained but applying technology, is the only way to maximize ROI of a technological investment.
+Optimizing user adoption, and making sure that employees are not only trained but applying technology, is the only way to maximize the ROI of technological investment.

 5. Data management.

 The exponential growth of data has created a number of opportunities for P&C insurance companies: providing valuable insights into customers, markets, and trends.
 However, managing high volumes of data – and using analytics tools to garner insights – is expensive and complicated.

 There are a number of challenges to digital transformation in P&C insurance, but the advantages it provides will make the adoption and implementation of new technologies critical to the success of businesses.